7094

 Benefits of Intelligent PDUs

 Intelligent power distribution units are an important part of an integrated monitoring system that protects mission-critical equipment.
+Using a power distribution unit rack mount for intelligent PDUs simplifies their installation and enhances accessibility for monitoring and control.
 An efficient unit will allow you to monitor and control the power at your individual outlets, switch power on or off, remotely shut down the power during an emergency power outage, and also allocate power efficiently.

 Also, keep in mind that PDUs that were designed to meet your specific needs will be able to provide you with customized features to attend your remote sites' requirements.